 The word efflorescence means "to flower out" in French, but this flowering leaves an unattractive residue behind.
 It sparkles; it's white, sometimes with a grayish tint; and flakes off the masonry surface.
 Learn what causes this unsightly occurrence and how to prevent or remove it.

 You can easily recognize efflorescence on walls, floors, retaining walls, and other surfaces made of brick, stone, concrete, or stucco.
-It is often a white, powdery substance when seen on unsealed surfaces.
+It's often a white, powdery substance when seen on unsealed surfaces.

 How Does Efflorescence Happen?

-The salt comes from a variety of sources.
-First, it may already be present inside the brick, stone or concrete.
-Or, the source may be the grout or Portland cement holding surfaces together.
-It could come from the soil if the surface is in contact with soil, such as a retaining wall.
-Finally, it could be present in the water itself in areas with hard water.
+For efflorescence to occur, you need water and salt.
+The salt comes from a range of sources.
+First, it may already be present inside the brick, stone, or concrete.
+Or the source may be the grout or cement holding surfaces together.
+If the surface, such as a retaining wall, is in contact with soil, efflorescence could form.
+Finally, in areas with hard water, it could be present in the water itself.

-You may want to consult with a contractor to see if there is a chemical cleaning agent that is recommended for your surface and get instructions on how to use it safely.
-For example, a weak solution of muriatic acid is used for some surfaces, but it might damage others.
+The best way to remove efflorescence depends on the surface and the composition of the salts.
+One method is to use a dry brush.
+For some salts, you can simply wash them away with a hand brush, mild detergent, and a water rinse.
+Power washing is another option, depending on the surface.
+You may want to consult with a contractor to see if there is a recommended chemical cleaning agent for your surface and get instructions on how to use it safely.
+For example, a weak solution of muriatic acid might be safe for some surfaces, but it could damage others.